Do You Have to pay Commission When You Buy a Home

 What other costs should buyers factor into their decision?

 There are some other costs that will be required throughout the process.
 And, these costs should be considered before looking at homes.
-The costs typically include an appraisal, property transfer tax, GST on New Homes, legal fees, as both buyer and seller are required to get a lawyer or notary, a home inspection, moving expenses, mortgage or title insurance and a property survey.
+The costs typically include an appraisal, property transfer tax, GST on New Homes, pre-paid strata fees, legal fees, as both buyer and seller are required to get a lawyer or notary, a home inspection, moving expenses, mortgage or title insurance and a property survey.
 Once you own the home, there are could be small renovations or paint colours to change.
 You should also consider that there could be maintenance fee’s and utility adjustments as well.
 Purchasing a home is a big deal and there is a lot to take into consideration when planning to buy a new home.

 What exactly are some of those costs?